 1. Completing a Financial Responsibility Agreement

 - Minor students (under 18 years of age) – The Financial Responsibility Agreement must be signed by the student’s parent or legal guardian.
-Contact Krista Eddington for more information.
+Contact the Billing Office for more information.

 - Dual enrollment – If a student is enrolled in more than one of the following terms: undergraduate, graduate or professional studies, he/she must manually sign a Financial Responsibility Agreement.
-Contact Krista Eddington for more information.
+Contact the Billing Office for more information.

 - Off Campus Study – If a student is participating in OCS, he/she must register in person with a billing advisor.
 Contact Jennifer Pulley for more information.